Ssimoes48/Data-Journalism-D3/README.md

 ## D3 Visualization

-To create my visualization, I first created the `svg`  shape to put my chart in.
+To create my visualization, first I created the `svg`  shape to put my chart in.
 Then, I used `d3` to import my csv data file.

 ![import](Images/import.PNG)

-I then parsed my data using `.forEach`
+Then I parsed my data using `.forEach`

 ![parse](Images/parse_data.PNG)

 Next, I created the scale functions and axis.
-To create a balanced visualization, I used a buffer variable when creating my X and Y axis, so the date is displayed nicely.
+To create a balanced visualization, I used a buffer variable when creating my X and Y axis, so the date is displayed clearly.

 ![scale](Images/scale_functions.PNG)